 How much does naltrexone treatment cost?

-At Comprehensive Treatment Centers and Integrated Treatment Centers, naltrexone is just one component of medication-assisted treatment for opioid addiction.
-Depending on the specific needs of each patient, treatment at CTCs and ITCs may include naltrexone or another prescription medication, counseling, and additional support services.
+At Comprehensive Treatment Centers, naltrexone is just one component of medication-assisted treatment for opioid addiction.
+Depending on the specific needs of each patient, treatment at CTCs may include naltrexone or another prescription medication, counseling, and additional support services.
 The cost of your care will be determined by a variety of personal factors, including which medication and services are included in your personalized treatment plan.
-For additional details about naltrexone, MAT, and the cost of treatment at CTCs or ITCs, please contact our intake team at your earliest convenience.
+For additional details about naltrexone, MAT, and the cost of treatment at CTCs, please contact our intake team at your earliest convenience.